RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Applications on Computer vision

 The one-step DL approach has an apparent limitation: it is hard to determine a proper level of style for different users since the ultimate metric of style transfer is too subjective.
 It has been observed that generated stylized images by the current NST methods tend to be under- or over-stylization~\cite{cheng2021style}.
 A remedy to under-stylization is to use the DL model multiple times, taking the output of the previous round as the input in the current round.
 However, this may suffer from the high computation cost due to the intrinsic complexity of one-step DL models.
 Other existing methods, like~\cite{gatys2015neural} and~\cite{huang2017arbitrary}, play a trade-off between content and style by adjusting hyper-parameters, but this approach is inefficient and hard to control.

 Our \sw~framework provides a good solution for NST.
 It can be used to learn a lightweight NST model that is applied iteratively for NST.
-To preserve spatial structures of images, the latent plans in our model are sampled from a 2D Gaussian distribution that is estimated by the planner and forwarded to the actor to generate intermediate images.
-In addition, we develop a Fully Convolutional Network (FCN) based planner-actor structure so that the model can process input images of any size.
-Fig.~\ref{style-saec-introdemo} shows some examples of our step-wise NST.
-We can see that our RL-based step-wise method tends to preserve more details and structures of the content image in early steps and synthesize more style patterns in later steps, resulting in a more flexible control of the stylization degree.
+To preserve spatial structures of images, the latent plans in our model are sampled from a 3D Gaussian distribution, which is estimated by the planner and forwarded to the actor, accompanied by style information to generate intermediate images.
+Fig.~\ref{introdemo} shows some examples of our step-wise NST.
+We can see that our method tends to preserve more details and structures of the content image in early steps and synthesize more style patterns in later steps, resulting in a more flexible control of the stylization degree.
 Furthermore, our model is a lightweight and flexible NST model compared to existing methods, making it more efficient computationally.
-To the best of our knowledge, this is the first work that successfully leverages RL for the NST scenario.